WCAG 2.1 & 2.2 COMPLIANCE 2026

 Why Ecommerce Sites Need WCAG Compliance

-Your online store is your primary revenue channel - don't exclude 15% of potential customers
+Your online store is your primary revenue channel - don't exclude 1 in 7 potential customers by overlooking accessibility.

 15% Population